 The German Studies department offers a Major and Minor in German as well as an Interdisciplinary Minor in German Studies.
 These programs give students an opportunity to learn the language, culture and history of Germany.
 Students may also choose to take Business German (GERM1175) and German Business and Trends in Europe (GERM3320) in order to learn that field as well.

 Students who have performed well in German (minimum 3.3 GPA) may apply for the Honors program.

-The major in German Studies is designed to give the student an active command of the German language, an insight into German literature and culture, and provide the background for graduate study in the field.
+The German major is designed to give the student an active command of the German language, an insight into German literature and culture; to provide the linguistic foundation for a career that is augmented by proficiency in German; to prepare students for graduate study in the field.
 Students majoring in German Studies are required to complete a total of 30 credits or ten courses within the following curriculum:

 - Two (GERM2210 and 2211) History of German Literature

 - Six semester courses in German literature or culture

 Of the 30 credits or ten semester courses, a minimum of 12 credits or four courses beyond Composition and Conversation (i.e., at least four upper-level literature or culture courses) must be taken within the German Studies Department at Boston College.
 Courses taken abroad must be conducted in German to be counted toward the German Studies major.